Finding the right nursery school for your child

 - Attending pre-school is a personal choice, you might feel your child is independent enough to cope with a structured early years setting or that they are sufficiently independent that pre-school isn't necessary.

-- Consider cost and practicalities such as timing, if these put you off, speak to your health visitor or early years setting, they may know ways to combat such difficulties.
+- Consider cost and practicalities such as timing; if these put you off, speak to your health visitor or early years setting, who may know ways to combat such difficulties.

 Choosing a day nursery/pre-school/early years setting for your child